pradyunsg/furo/docs/customisation/announcement.md

-# Adding a site-wide announcement
+# Adding an announcement banner

 Furo makes it fairly straightforward to add a site-wide announcement (AKA top banner).
 The announcement is added to the top of all pages on the website.